Genus: Puma (Total members of this genus: Mountain Lion and Jaguarundi)

 The cougar is a stalk and ambush predator, meaning instead of chasing its prey (which it occasionally does), it prefers to wait in the shadows from above, stalking through brush and trees, across ledges, or other covered spots, before leaping onto the back of its prey and a delivering a suffocating neck bite.

 The cougar eats deer, elk, moose, and bighorn sheep, domestic cattle, horses, sheep, and also bugs, small rodents, and reptiles.
 Like all cats, it is an obligate carnivore, meaning it needs to feed exclusively on meat to survive.
 It isn’t always the apex predator of its range (the apex predator is the top predator at the very pinnacle of the ecosystem’s food chain)- it will yield to the jaguar, the Gray wolf, the American Black Bear, and the Grizzly.
 It is generally very shy and the sighting of a cougar is a rare and great thing.
 There are people who have lived in cougar country their whole lives and never caught a glimpse.
-One ran right in front of me about 12 feet from my truck when I was on a back country road in the woods of Northern CA, it loped off and I stopped and watched its yellow body fade into the dusk.
-It was a spectacular gift.

 It is a myth that Cougars pose a serious threat to livestock.
 A new 2013 study came out showing that unless a particular cougar is a major problem, it is better to just leave them alone because hunting them removes older cougars who have learned to avoid people in their established territories.
 This allows inexperienced younger males who are most likely to approach human developments to enter the former territories of the older animals.